Foodhall as a public space.

 We take a lot of inspiration from the Indian Ashram system/gudwara’s and the darma to give free food.
 This creates a public welfare of donation based food which does not have a western equivalent .
 We also only serve vegetarian food.

 We are accredited as part of the Real junk food project network and this means we follow the principals of reclaiming food that may have otherwise been thrown away to lower food waste.
-However we are more concerned with the aspects of public space so maintain our own identity.
+However we are more concerned with the aspects of public space so we maintain our own identity rather than using the rjfp banner.